Turán graph: Special cases

-The octahedron, a 3-cross polytope whose edges and vertices form K_{2,2,2}, a Turán graph T(6,3).
-Unconnected vertices are given the same color in this face-centered projection.

 Several choices of the parameter r in a Turán graph lead to notable graphs that have been independently studied.

 The Turán graph T(2n,n) can be formed by removing a perfect matching from a complete graph K_{2n}.
 As Roberts (1969) showed, this graph has boxicity exactly n; it is sometimes known as the Roberts graph.
 This graph is also the 1-skeleton of an n-dimensional cross-polytope; for instance, the graph T(6,3) = K_{2,2,2} is the octahedral graph, the graph of the regular octahedron.
 If n couples go to a party, and each person shakes hands with every person except his or her partner, then this graph describes the set of handshakes that take place; for this reason, it is also called the cocktail party graph.

 The Turán graph T(n,2) is a complete bipartite graph and, when n is even, a Moore graph.
 When r is a divisor of n, the Turán graph is symmetric and strongly regular, although some authors consider Turán graphs to be a trivial case of strong regularity and therefore exclude them from the definition of a strongly regular graph.